TimeChimp

 Chimp

-Between 2019 and now, I've worn a lot of hats at TimeChimp - product designer, brand manager, technical marketer.
-What looks like role-hopping was actually pattern recognition: seeing what the company needed at each stage and building the systems to get us there.
-The mobile app redesign, the Webflow migration, the AI workflows - each one solved a specific bottleneck as we scaled.
+Between 2019 and now I've worn a lot of hats at TimeChimp.
+Product designer, brand manager, technical marketer.
+What looks like role-hopping was actually pattern recognition.
+I kept seeing what the company needed at each stage and building the systems to get us there

 Time